-There were other things too, like my mother receiving a dream a few weeks before Tim's death in which her late mother said to her, 'You're going to need this', and gave her a big hug.
+There were other things too, like my mother receiving a dream a few weeks before Tim's death in which her late mother came to her and gave her a big hug, and said, 'You need it'.
 Then there was the picture of the new Triumph Daytona motorcycle Tim had posted on Facebook just a few weeks before his death.
 I was so disturbed by it that I remember saying out loud at the time, "Rest in Peace, Tim".
 That was unusual for me to have such a strong reaction to a picture of a motorbike, given that he was an experienced rider.

 Then finally in late May, a few weeks before his death, I remember waking up and feeling really bad about Tim, like I have never done before, and ended up praying to God to look after him.

 Those things in retrospect were a forewarning of what was to come, although I didn't recognise it at the time.

 First Message From God